rishimo/rishimo.github.io/content/gallery/index.md

 ---
 title: "Photo Gallery"
 draft: false
 description: "This is a brief collection of some of my favorite shots over the last few years.
-These photos are currently in no particular order."
+These photos are (mostly) in reverse chronological order."
-date: 2023-09-04
+date: 2023-10-25
 layout: 'gallery'
 ---